Ziang-Lu/RESTful-with-Flask/my_bookstore/Documentation.md

 We <u>need a authentication mechanism</u>, so that the web service is only open to those registered users.

-However, the <u>"stateless principle" of RESTful architecture requires that the clients needs to provide credentials in every request they send</u>.
+However, the <u>"stateless principle" of RESTful architecture requires that the clients need to provide credentials in every request they send</u>.

-According to the author of `Flask-HTTPAuth` in his article https://blog.miguelgrinberg.com/post/restful-authentication-with-flask
+According to the author of `Flask-HTTPAuth` in his article https://blog.miguelgrinberg.com/post/restful-authentication-with-flask:

 * Maintain a `users` table of registered users